-The formal announcement of The Mayor is "The Right Worshipful, The Mayor of the City of Derby, Councillor Linda Winter".
+The formal announcement of The Mayor is “The Right Worshipful, The Mayor of the City of Derby, Councillor Mike Carr”.

-The Mayor will normally be accompanied by a Chauffeur Attendant and you should inform them of parking facilities and the anticipated time that the event will end.
+The Mayor will normally be accompanied by a Chauffeur Attendant and he should be advised of parking facilities and the anticipated time that the event will end.